 The benefit of a co-transcriptome is that it should be possible to map how polymorphisms cause effects in the pathogen and how these effects transmit to an altered transcriptome in the host.
 This would suggest that a trans-eQTL hotspot for B. cinerea transcripts may control virulence pathways and thus cause an associated trans-eQTL hotspot in the A. thaliana response.
-However, through the GWA analysis we detected no overlap in eQTL hotspots across the two transcriptomes; hotspots targeting B. cinerea gene expression linked to 0 to 56 transcripts in A. thaliana, and hotspots targeting A. thaliana gene expression linked to 0 to 3 B. cinerea transcripts.
+However, through the GWA analysis we detected no significant overlap in eQTL hotspots across the two transcriptomes; hotspots targeting B. cinerea gene expression linked to only 0 to 56 transcripts in A. thaliana, and hotspots targeting A. thaliana gene expression linked to only 0 to 3 B. cinerea transcripts.
 All of these are values that are below the permutation threshold.
-To test if this is caused by using solely the top SNP per transcript, we repeated the full analysis by selecting the top 10 SNPs per transcript.
+To identify overlap in these eQTL hotspots missed by GWA due to low power in the single top SNP per transcript, we repeated the full analysis by selecting the top 10 SNPs per transcript.
 This again identified a limited number of trans-eQTL hotspots with little overlap between the two species’ transcriptomes (Figure S6).
 This suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotspots but can involve narrower changes in the pathogen that are magnified in the host’s response.
-However, future studies using these eQTL hotspots as a priori candidates for control of transcript variation in both host and pathogen may detect more modulation overlap across the two transcriptomes.
+One possible explanation for this is if a SNP alters the expression of a single effector gene or mechanism in the pathogen that has no impact on the pathogen but impacts the host.
+For example, altering expression of the botcinic acid biosynthetic cluster would alter the accumulation of the metabolite that then caused large responses in the host.
+In addition, it is possible that some of this low overlap could be caused by the high level of variation in this pathogen causing a drop in power to detect these overlaps.
+Deeper analysis into the transcriptome and downstream responses could elucidate how restricted responses in the pathogen transcriptome translate to sweeping responses in the host.
+However, future studies using these eQTL hotspots as a priori candidates for control of transcript variation in both host and pathogen may increase power to detect more modulation overlap across the two transcriptomes.

 eQTL hotspot modules

-To better understand the transcriptome modules that are being influenced by these hotspots, we examined the genes influenced by each hotspot.
+To better understand the gene expression modules that are being influenced by these hotspots, we examined the genes influenced by each hotspot.
 We first utilized the gene ontology (GO) annotations within each species to better assess if there was any common functionality.
-The B. cinerea GO annotations showed a preponderance of enzyme and transcription factor annotations but no specific molecular insights arose largely because the majority of genes had no annotation (Table 1, Supplemental Table 1, Supplemental Table 2).
+The B. cinerea GO annotations showed a preponderance of enzyme, signal peptides for secretion, and transcription factor annotations but no specific molecular insights arose largely because the majority of genes had no annotation (Table 1, Supplemental Table 1, Supplemental Data Set 1, Supplemental Data Set 4).
 In contrast, GO analysis of the A. thaliana transcripts showed that three of the hotspots have an overrepresentation of photosynthesis-related functions within their targeted genes (Table 1, Supplemental Table 3, Supplemental Table 4).
-(Bilgin, Zavala et al. 2010, Jiang, He et al. 2017)Two of the hotspots predominantly affect A. thaliana genes associated with abiotic stress responses.
-Only two of the hotspots are linked to expected plant defense loci, including chitin response and microbe defenses.
+Downregulation of photosynthesis gene expression is a hallmark of plant immune processes (Bilgin, Zavala et al. 2010, Jiang, He et al. 2017).
+Two of the hotspots predominantly affect A. thaliana genes associated with abiotic stress responses.
+Only two of the hotspots are directly linked to expected plant defense loci, including chitin response and microbe defenses.
 This suggests that the B. cinerea genes underlying these hotspots have specific effects on defined networks within the host and are not causing nonspecific responses.